DYNAFRONT HOLDINGS BERHAD

-Soliciting for funds from other employees or clients or suppliers of the Group without permission.
+Soliciting for funds from other employees or clients, or suppliers of the Group without permission.

-Theft, fraud or dishonesty in connection with the business or property of the Group or of the property entrusted to the Group or of the property of another employee.
+Theft, fraud or dishonesty in connection with the business or property of the Group or the property entrusted to the Group or of the property of another employee.

-Failure to give reasonable or satisfactory explanation for the presence of the Group’s property found in the employee’s vehicle or among his personal articles or in his possession or deposited with him with a third party.
+Failure to give a reasonable or satisfactory explanation for the presence of the Group’s property found in the employee’s vehicle or among his personal articles or in his possession or deposited with him with a third party.

-Removing without proper authority any of the Group’s property (files or confidential documents of whatsoever nature whether original or photocopies whether such is addressed to the employee involved) from the office.
+Removing without proper authority any of the Group’s property (files or confidential documents of whatsoever nature, whether original or photocopies, whether such is addressed to the employee involved) from the office.